Re0mar/Algorithms_Practical_1/Practical 1.md

 ### 1. Algorithm Explanation

 ##### 1.1 Initialization
-- Looping through the file to build up a list of roads
-- Road is {Starting point, End point, Type}

 During the initialization fase the algorithm takes the given input file and loops through its lines, keeping the first line separate as it's a bit special.
 The only thing of use that this line contains is the total amount of stages after all, while the total number of roads between them is instead retrieved in the next part.